SpeciationBehaviour/neural_genes_heliconius/plots_fig1_suppl_fig_1.md

 * *cydno* males
 * F1 males
 * *melpomene* males
-* backcross to *cydno* males by genotype on chromosome 18
+* backcross to *cydno* males by genotype on chromosome 18 QTL
 * backcross to *melpomene* males

-Since we'll save this to a png, the code cannot be broken into chunks.
-Check comments within plot chunk.
+We'll save this plot directly to a png.
+Check comments within the code chunk.

 ```{r}
 png("Figure1.png",height=3000,width=3600,res=300)